 Can you repair a head gasket yourself?

-You can save money by following sealant dumping instructions before taking your car in for repair and also understanding radiator cooling system repair tips.
+You can save money by following sealant dumping instructions before taking your car in for repair and understanding radiator cooling system repair tips.

 Is it worth repairing my head gasket?